Isaac L. Auerbach

 Isaac L. Auerbach (October 9, 1921 – December 24, 1992) was an early advocate and pioneer of computing technologies, holder of 15 patents, founding president of the International Federation for Information Processing (1960-1965), a member of the National Academy of Sciences, an executive at the Burroughs Corporation and a developer of first computers at Sperry Univac.

 International Federation for Information Processing established Isaac L. Auerbach Award in his name.

 Auerbach was elected as a Distinguished Fellow of the British Computer Society in 1975 for his pioneering work in computing technologies.
-He graduated from Drexel University (BS) and Harvard University (MS).
+He earned a B.S. in electrical engineering from Drexel University in 1943 and an M.S. in applied physics from Harvard University in 1947.